Darfur: Doha Agreement

 At the Doha Peace Forum in June, the Joint Mediators proposed a new Darfur Peace Agreement, which would supersede the Abuja Agreement of 2005 and if signed, would halt preparations for a Darfur status referendum.
 The proposal included provisions for a Darfuri Vice-President and an administrative structure that includes both the three states and a strategic regional authority, the Darfur Regional Authority, to oversee Darfur as a whole.
 The new agreement was signed by the Government of Sudan and the Liberation and Justice Movement on 14 July.
 The Sudan Liberation Movement and the Justice and Equality Movement did not sign the new document at that time but had three months in which to do so if they wished.

 2020 peace agreement (Juba Agreement)

 The Juba Agreement was signed on 31 August 2020 in Juba, South Sudan, between the Sudanese authorities and rebel factions to end armed hostilities.
 However, further tribal clashes had continued during 2021.

-Sudanese Civil War (2023-Present)
+Sudanese Civil War (2023–present)

 During the Sudanese Civil War, there has been considerable fighting in the Darfur region.
-This includes the Masalit Massacres and Al-Fashir massacre perpetuated by the Rapid Support Forces (RSF), causing some analysts to declare a genocide in Sudan.
+This includes the Masalit Massacres and El Fasher massacre perpetuated by the Rapid Support Forces (RSF), causing some analysts to declare a genocide in Sudan.

+Tens of thousands of people are feared killed in the city of El Fasher, following its capture by the RSF in late October 2025.